-- Monthly injectables contain 2 hormones-a progestin and an estrogen like the natural hormones progesterone and estrogen in a woman's body.
+- Monthly injectables contain 2 hormones-a progestin and an estrogen-like the natural hormones progesterone and estrogen in a woman's body.
 (Combined oral contraceptives also contain these 2 types of hormones.) - Also called combined injectable contraceptives, CICs, the injection. - Information in this chapter applies to medroxyprogesterone acetate (MPA)/estradiol cypionate and to norethisterone enanthate (NET-EN)/ estradiol valerate.
 The information may also apply to older formulations, about which less is known. - MPA/estradiol cypionate is marketed under trade names such as Ciclofem, Ciclofemina, Cyclofem, Cyclo-Provera, Feminena, Lunella, Lunelle, and Novafem.
 NET-EN/estradiol valerate is marketed under trade names such as Mesigyna and Norigynon. - Work primarily by preventing the release of eggs from the ovaries (ovulation).

-Only 1 child for 1 family : Urgent obligation of our Planet!
+1 family: Urgent obligation